Sojaded/Dos-Mitigation/README.md

 ## Author
 This simulation was created and developed by Kaweru Kelvin.
 You can contact the author at [kelvin.kaweru@strathmore.edu] for any inquiries or feedback regarding this project.

+## Note
-Note: The simulation in this repository is for educational and demonstration purposes only.
+The simulation in this repository is for educational and demonstration purposes only.
 It does not reflect a production-ready environment and should not be used in a live network without proper evaluation and customization.